-If the HuProt v3.0 arrays are properly stored at -80˚C, the arrays have a shelf life of at least 6 months for most applications.
+If HuProt v4.0 arrays are properly stored at -80˚C, the arrays have a shelf life of at least 6 months for most applications.
 For serum profiling, the arrays are good for at least one year after the date of manufacture.

 Are the arrays labile, and how is that measured?

 The proteins printed on the arrays are very stable if the arrays are stored at -80˚C. We have performed studies using arrays that are 24 months old and still observed significant binding signals.

 Can I obtain SOPs and an MSDS for HuProt arrays?

 A user manual and an MSDS are available for HuProt v4.0 arrays.
 Please visit the Resources page.

 Are HuProt arrays CGMP (Current Good Manufacturing Practice) compliant?

 HuProt arrays are used primarily as for in vitro research and are not CGMP compliant.

 What is the maximum order volume per month?
 How long is the shipping/delivery time after receiving the order?